-BifroMQ is a high-performance, distributed MQTT broker implementation that seamlessly integrates native multi-tenancy support.
-It is designed to support building large-scale IoT device connections and messaging systems.
+Apache BifroMQ is a high-performance, distributed MQTT broker that natively supports multi-tenancy.
+It is designed to enable the building of large-scale IoT device connectivity and messaging systems.

 You can access the documentation on the official website.
 Additionally, contributions to the documentation are welcome in the GitHub repository.

-.
-If not specified, BifroMQ defaults to using the hosting server‘s physical memory for determining JVM parameters.
+Substitute <MEM_LIMIT> and <MEM_LIMIT_IN_BYTES> with the actual memory allocation for the Docker process, for example, 2G for <MEM_LIMIT> and 2147483648 for <MEM_LIMIT_IN_BYTES>.
+If not specified, Apache BifroMQ defaults to using the hosting server‘s physical memory for determining JVM parameters.
 This can result in the Docker process being terminated by the host’s Out-of-Memory (OOM) Killer.
 Refer to here for more information.

-You can build a BifroMQ cluster using Docker Compose on a single host for development and testing.
+You can build an Apache BifroMQ cluster using Docker Compose on a single host for development and testing.
 Suppose you want to create a cluster with three nodes: node1, node2, and node3.
 The directory structure should be as follows:

 |- docker-compose.yml |- node1 |- node2 |- node3